Irwin Library COVID-19 Update (7/8)

-- Chat hours: We have created a schedule to ensure that a librarian is available on chat from 7:00AM-10:00PM Monday - Thursday, 7:00AM-5:00PM Friday, and 12PM-10PM Sundays.
-This chat schedule will remain in effect for the duration of the online learning period.
+- Chat hours: We have created a schedule to ensure that a librarian is available on chat from 8:30AM-8:00PM Monday - Thursday, and 8:30AM-5:00PM Friday.
+This current chat schedule will remain in effect for the duration of the summer online learning period.
 Chat is located here: http://buanswers.butler.edu/.
 You can also reach out to your liaison librarian via email; librarians and their liaison departments are available here.
 Alert your students to the chat service!

 - Resource Requests: We understand that there may be resources that you planned on using in class that students may no longer have access to, such as books on reserve or DVDs you planned on showing in class.
 If you let us know what you need, we will investigate online availability.
 We can sometimes license videos for streaming or purchase eBooks at a multi-user level.
 Contact your liaison for assistance with this.
 Some publishers are making material available and updating their policies for the current time, the link to the Google doc is continually updating as more publishers are making changes (https://tinyurl.com/ufvba9k).